Get started

 Precision over personality.
 When a developer asks a coding assistant to "refactor the authentication middleware to use JWT tokens," the voice response needs to be clear, precise, and technically legible.
 Mispronounced variable names, swallowed syntax terms, or mushy articulation break trust.
 Developer-facing voice AI is closer to technical documentation than conversation: accuracy of pronunciation and pacing matter more than emotional range.

-Sub-200ms latency, non-negotiable.
+Realtime latency, non-negotiable.
 Developers operate in flow state.
 Research shows a single context switch costs 23 minutes of recovery time.
 Voice interaction in a coding tool needs to feel instantaneous, or developers revert to typing.
-Above 300ms, voice becomes a curiosity.
-Below 200ms, it becomes a workflow.
+Above 300ms time-to-first-audio, voice becomes a curiosity.
+Below 200ms (the threshold for TTS time-to-first-audio in production realtime systems), it becomes a workflow.
+LLM time-to-first-token is multi-hundred-millisecond at best, so end-to-end response latency is dominated by reasoning time, not synthesis.
 Every millisecond of voice latency is a drag on the interaction model that developer tools depend on.

 Scale economics for freemium products.
 Developer tools overwhelmingly run on freemium models.
 GitHub Copilot offers a free tier.
 Cursor has a free plan.
 The economics of voice AI need to survive when the majority of users pay nothing.
 At 20 million users, even modest per-user voice costs compound into infrastructure-defining line items.
 The TTS provider behind a developer tool needs to deliver single-digit dollars per million characters, or voice stays locked behind a premium tier and adoption stalls.